About costs and payment

 What types of charged leads are eligible for a credit

-If you receive an invalid charge — for example, a charged lead that isn’t related to your business or the services you offer — you can immediately dispute the charge in your account.
+If you receive an invalid charge — for example, you're charged for a lead that isn’t related to your business or the services you offer — you can dispute the charge in your account.
 Here are the types of charged leads that are eligible for a credit:

 - Requested job isn’t listed on your profile.